A homological approach to pseudoisotopy theory. I: Surgery theory and spaces of block diffeomorphisms

 \begin{rem} \cref{thm:rationalmodel} is inspired by a similar result of Berglund and Madsen \cite[Thm\,1.1]{BerglundMadsen}, which applies to a different class of triads, namely those satisfying $\partial_0W=\partial W\cong S^{d-1}$.
 Another point in which their result differs from ours is that it is purely rational, and does in fact not seem to admit a $p$-local refinement analogous to \cref{thm:rationalmodel}.
 This is because $p$-torsion occurs for primes $p$ that can be rather large with respect to the degree, originating from contributions of numerators of divided Bernoulli numbers to the homotopy groups of the homotopy fibre $\TOP/\oO$ of the canonical map $\BO\ra\BTOP$. \end{rem}

 \begin{proof}[Proof of \cref{thm:rationalmodel}]Using \cref{cor:tangentialiskan}, an application of \cref{lem:simplicialaction} to the horizontal arrows of the canonical square

-identifies their horizontal homotopy fibres with the union of components of the space $\BlockBun_{\partial_0W}(\tau^s_W,{\Xi}^*\gamma;\ell_0)$ given by the $\pi_0\BlockDiff_{\partial_0W}(W)$-orbit of the $\Xi$-structure $\ell$, so \eqref{equ:squarexistructure} is homotopy cartesian, which reduces the proof to the case $\Xi=\id$ in which both rows of the square are equivalences (see \cref{sect:tangentialstructures}).
-To settle this remaining case, we consult the map of fibre sequences
+identifies the horizontal homotopy fibres with the union of components of the space $\BlockBun_{\partial_0W}(\tau^s_W,{\Xi}^*\gamma;\ell_0)^\tau$ given by the $\pi_0\BlockDiff_{\partial_0W}(W)$-orbit of the $\Xi$-structure $\ell$, so \eqref{equ:squarexistructure} is homotopy cartesian, which reduces the proof to the case $\Xi=\id$ in which both rows of the square are equivalences (see \cref{sec:stable-tangential-structures}).
+To settle the case $\Xi=\id$, we consult the map of fibre sequences induced by the block derivative map

 in order to see that the homotopy fibre in question agrees with the homotopy fibre of the left vertical map and is therefore nilpotent by Lemmas~\ref{lem:nilpotentfibre} and~\ref{lem:nilpotent}.
-The bottom right horizontal map of the latter map of fibre sequences fits into a commutative diagram whose right horizontal maps are induced by inclusion and are equivalences as a consequence of \cref{lem:blockisnonblock}.
-The left upper horizontal map is the equivalence described in \eqref{equ:euivtangential} and the left vertical arrow fits into a commutative square induced by inclusion
+The bottom right horizontal map of \eqref{equ:added-map-between-fibration} forms the rightmost column of a commutative diagram whose right horizontal maps are induced by inclusion and are equivalences; the upper by \cref{lem:blockisnonblock} and the lower by the discussion in \cref{sect:hAutPrelim}.
+The left upper horizontal map is the equivalence from \eqref{equ:euivtangential} and the leftmost vertical arrow fits into a commutative square induced by inclusion